-On this page you will find almost of all of the information a tennis trading beginner needs and by the time you are finished you will have a much better idea of how to trade tennis and whether it is something you might want to explore further.
+On this page you will find almost of all of the information a tennis trading beginner needs and by the time you are finished you will have a much better idea of how to trade tennis and whether it is something you might want to explore further in 2022 and beyond.

 Even if you have dabbled with tennis trading a fair bit in the past there might still be something of value for you on this page, especially when we get to the strategies section!

 By the way, this is a very detailed article so you might want to grab a hot drink (or a cold beer) before you start.

 [Feel free to use the table of contents to skip to exactly what you want]